-There is no single specific agreed-upon cause of PAWS, but, in general, the causes stem from disturbances in the nervous system or deteriorated brain function stemming from opioid use, andhttps://www.symetriarecovery.com/ or the stress of living without opiates are what cause these symptoms to occur.
-PAWS can come and go unexpectedly.
-Some of the symptoms include:
+There is no single specific agreed-upon cause of PAWS, but, in general, the causes stem from disturbances in the nervous system or deteriorated brain function stemming from opioid use.
+Or, the stress of living without opiates causes these symptoms to occur.
+Unfortunately, PAWS can come and go unexpectedly.
+That’s why it’s often the best course of action to enlist the help of professionals to identify post-acute withdrawal symptoms and then gain the skills necessary to heal from them.

 - Irritability and hostility